kompics/kompact/docs/src/introduction/state.md

 ### Sending Stuff

 In order to count something, we must of course send some events and messages.
 We could do so in Actor-style by using `tell(...)` as before, but this time we want to wait for a response as well.
-So instead we will use `ask(...)` and wrap our `CountMe` into an `Ask` instance as required by our actor's implementation.
+So instead we will use `ask(...)` to automatically wrap our `CountMe` into an `Ask` instance as required by our actor's implementation.
 In the Kompics-style, we can trigger on a port reference using `system.trigger_r(...)` instead.
 Whenever we get a response, we print it using the system's logger:

 ```rust,edition2018,no_run,noplaypen
 {{#rustdoc_include ../../examples/src/bin/counters.rs:main}}